gdvtramarao/TCS-IPA-Preparation-Material/README.md

-# 🎯 TCS IPA Preparation Material
+# 🎯 TCS ITIS IPA Preparation Material

 This repository contains a collection of handpicked PDFs and resources to help you prepare for the **TCS IPA (Initial Placement Assessment)**.
 All materials are curated from publicly available sources.